AI Agent Workflow Implementation Guide for Dev Teams

 The Hidden Cost of Context Switching

 Every interruption forces you to reload complex mental models: class hierarchies, edge cases, architectural constraints.
 This cognitive toll compounds throughout the day.
-Regaining flow after a single distraction takes over twenty minutes, so six or seven interruptions effectively erase an afternoon.
+Research by Dr. Gloria Mark at UC Irvine shows regaining flow after a single distraction takes over twenty-three minutes, so six or seven interruptions effectively erase an afternoon.

 When Senior Engineers Become Bottlenecks